leahneukirchen/nitro/README.md

   of `run` is connected to the standard input by a pipe.
 - `down`, an optional file that causes nitro to not bring up this service by default.
+- Service directories ending with '@' are ignored; they can be used for parameterized services.

 You may find runit's `chpst` useful when writing `run` scripts.